Prompt Library · 36 prompts

 1. Identify the three strongest arguments for investing

-2. Identify the three most likely objections and how I answer them
+2. Identify the three most likely objections and how I should respond

 3. Formulate an "elevator pitch" (60 seconds)

-4. What is the most important number I need to have ready?
+4. What is the most important figure I need to have ready?

 FO-11